HR/Crypter/readme.md

 # Crypter [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Crypt is a simple, convenient and secure encryption client.
+Crypter is a simple, convenient and secure encryption client.
 Simplifies password generation by deriving it using your MasterPassKey (see Crypto).
 Since it is an Electron app so it is cross-platform but has currently only been